NYSE starts process of delisting three Chinese telecom companies

 NYSE said that the issuers, China Telecom Corporation Limited , China Mobile Limited and China Unicom (Hong Kong) Limited , were no longer suitable for listing as the order prohibits any transactions in securities “designed to provide investment exposure to such securities, of any Communist Chinese military company, by any United States person.”

-The order sought to give teeth to a 1999 law that mandated that the Department of Defence compiled a list of Chinese military companies.
+The order sought to give teeth to a 1999 law that mandated that the Department of Defense compile a list of Chinese military companies.
 The Pentagon, which only complied with the mandate this year, has so far designated 35 companies, including oil company CNOOC Ltd and China’s top chipmaker, Semiconductor Manufacturing International Corp.

 China has condemned that ban, and fund managers have said it could benefit non-US investors able to pick up the stocks.